modxcms/teleport/README.md

     php teleport.phar --action=Inject --profile=profile/mysite.profile.json --source=workspace/mysite_develop-120315.1106.30-2.2.1-dev.transport.zip

-_NOTE: If the source is not within the workspace/ directory a copy will be pulled to that location and then removed after the Inject completes unless --preserveWorkspace is passed_
+_NOTE: If the source is not within the workspace/ directory a copy will be pulled to that location and then removed after the Inject completes unless --preserveWorkspace is passed._

-#### How Inject Manipulates Snapshots

-To prevent some data from corrupting a target MODX deployment when it is injected, the Inject action takes the following measures:

-* Before Injection
-    * modSystemSetting vehicles with the following keys are removed from the manifest:
-        * session_cookie_domain
-        * session_cookie_path
-        * new_file_permissions
-        * new_folder_permissions
-* After Injection
-    * modSystemSetting settings_version is set to the actual target version.
-    * modSystemSetting session_cookie_domain is set to empty.
-    * modSystemSetting session_cookie_path is set to MODX_BASE_PATH.
+Learn more about the [Teleport Inject](doc/use/inject.md) Action.

 ### UserCreate